BattlesnakeOfficial/docs/docs/guides/index.md

 **Battlesnake is an autonomous survival game.** Each Battlesnake is controlled by a live web server and the code _you_ write.
 It moves independently attempting to find food, avoid other Battlesnakes, and stay alive as long as possible.

-Anyone can play Battlesnake, either by training with the solo [Challenges](guides/playing/challenges.md), [Battlegrounds](guides/playing/battlegrounds).
+Anyone can play Battlesnake, either by training with the solo [Challenges](guides/playing/challenges.md), or joining [Leaderboards](guides/playing/leaderboards).
 Success at the highest level requires creativity, unique strategies, and excellent programming.

 Our mission is **to make it fun and accessible for anyone to become a better programmer**.